jonahjtr/African-Marketplace-API/README.md

 # african marketplace

+API for another project:

-build week African marketplace endpoints:
+African marketplace endpoints:
 USERS:
 api/users/register [POST] create a user \*\* pass in "role" as owner or else role will be automatically user
  api/users/login [POST] login